SAPIENTI0R/mtcEventAppDev/README.md

 ### Visual Studio Code (VS Code)
 This is published by Microsoft and available [here](https://code.visualstudio.com/download).
 Once installed, click Extensions on the left side panel and search for WebNative and install it.
 This plugin offers a GUI to modify the Capacitor project easier without the use of a command line.
 To open a folder in VS Code, use `File` --> `Open Folder` or drag the folder onto VS Code.
 You can save this workspace by using `File` --> `Save Workspace As`.
-This will make the workspace a file that you can easily open as well as save the settings in the workspace.
+This will make the workspace accessible via a file that you can easily open as well as save the settings in the workspace.

 ### NPM, Xcode, Android Studio, and Capacitor
 Go [here](https://nodejs.org/en/download#:~:text=Or%20get%20a%20prebuilt%20Node%2Ejs) to install the Node Package Manager (NPM).
 It is easiest to install the prebuilt Node.js version by using the section at the bottom.